Managing a Vata-Pitta Constitution

 Like Increases Like

-A basic tenet of Ayurveda is “like increases like.”
+As discussed above, a basic tenet of Ayurveda is “like increases like.”
 Therefore, increasing the inherent qualities of pitta will increase pitta in your body, mind, and spirit.

 For example, because pitta is inherently hot—hot weather, hot foods, the hot seasons and times of day, and even hot emotions can increase pitta.
 Likewise humid environments will increase the liquid quality and thereby increase pitta.